THE WHAREKIRAUPONGA UNDERGROUND MINE

 CLOSURE AND REHABILITATION

 The effectiveness of this rehabilitation would be monitored and managed for a period of no less than five years following closure to ensure the success of the remediation.
+The tunnel portals will be securely sealed, and the entrances backfilled with rock prior to the placement of topsoil.

 All surface infrastructure at Willows Road will be removed, and footprint areas fully rehabilitated.

 The effectiveness of this rehabilitation would be monitored and managed for a period of no less than five years following closure to ensure the success of the remediation.
+The tunnel portals will be securely sealed, and the entrances backfilled with rock prior to the placement of topsoil.

 All surface infrastructure at Willows Road will be removed, and footprint areas fully rehabilitated.